gofynd/fdk-client-swift/documentation/application/ORDER.md

 | body | UpdateShipmentStatusRequest | yes | Request body |

-Modifies the current status of a specific shipment using its shipment ID.
+Use this API to update the status of a shipment using its shipment ID.

 *Returned Response:*